 Intangible assets are considered long-lived assets and are recorded at cost, less accumulated amortization and impairment losses, if any.
-The intangible assets are amortized over their estimated useful lives, which do not exceed any contractual periods.
+The definite lived intangible assets are amortized over their estimated useful lives, which do not exceed any contractual periods.
+Certain of our intangible assets have been assigned an indefinite life as we currently anticipate that these trade names and trademarks will contribute cash flows to the Company indefinitely.
+Indefinite-lived intangible assets are not amortized, but are evaluated at least annually to determine whether the indefinite useful life is appropriate.
 Amortization is recorded on a straight-line basis over their estimated useful lives.
 Intangible assets acquired from a foreign operation are translated from the foreign entity's functional currency to the presentational currency based on the exchange rate at the reporting date.
-The management plans to assess the recoverability of intangible assets through a detailed analysis of the asset's useful life, market value, impairment indicators, and potential technological changes at the June 2023 year end.